 There are several ocean energy technologies that have significant technical potential in the Pacific Northwest, including wave energy, off-shore wind, and tidal.
 These technologies are still emerging and in various stages of the research and development phase.
-While there have been efforts within the region to pursue the research and development of ocean energy, they have been relatively isolated and have not resulted in investments and projects to-date.
+While there have been efforts within the region to pursue the research and development of ocean energy, improved coordination across utilities and other stakeholders could increase program success rate and spread both risks and benefits across the region.
 The Council can help to foster better coordination of utility efforts across the utility community in collaboration with developers and other stakeholders to determine if there is regional interest in the development of ocean energy and outline steps to explore it further.

-ANLYS-15 Research and develop a white paper on the value of energy storage to the future power system.
+ANLYS-16 Research and develop a white paper on the value of energy storage to the future power system.
 [Council, Generating Resources Advisory Committee] The Council should convene a subgroup of subject matter experts from its Generating Resources Advisory Committee to assist in the research and development of a Council white paper on the full value stream of energy storage and its role in the power system, including transmission, distribution, and generation.
 In addition, the white paper should investigate the existing need for frequency and voltage regulation and balancing reserves in the regional power system.
 The Council should author the white paper with help from industry experts, or lead a request for proposals and select a consultant to write the paper.
 The white paper should be completed in advance of the Eighth Plan.